All Episodes

 But legally, as far as the rule of law is concerned, this is a disaster.

-It is an up it is an outrage.
+It is an outrage.

-There are some positives, there's some upsides here.
+There are some positives.

-Uh that example, they're saying that the judge let stand for now the employer sanctions.
+An example, they're saying that the judge let stand for now the employer sanctions.

 Big whoop.

-It doesn't, It doesn't matter because you can't.
+It doesn't matter because you can't.

 It's not in the military.

-This law as it stands now in Arizona is don't ask, don't tell.
+This law, as it stands now in Arizona, is don't ask, don't tell.

 It's now illegal to be illegal in Arizona.

-But when you say that, well, there's some positives in here, the judge lets some things stand like employer sanctions.
+But when you say that, well, there's some positives in here.

 This is how the rule of law gets dumbed down.

-Here we have a federal judge who refused to allow the state of Arizona to implement its law, which complements federal law by striking at the heart of the law, including the ability of state and local law enforcement to ask individuals who are detained or questioned for other possible offenses, which is something that still gets demagogue in this, whether they are here legally or not, and to require aliens to carry papers with them.
+Here we have a federal judge who refused to allow the state of Arizona to implement its law, which complements federal law, by striking at the heart of the law, including the ability of state and local law enforcement to ask individuals who are detained or questioned for other possible offenses, which is something that still gets demagogued in this, whether they are here legally or not, and to require aliens to carry papers with them.

 That's been struck down.